 The COVID-19 pandemic and related government-mandated measures, such as business closures and vaccine mandates, have created significant market volatility, uncertainty and economic disruption.
 The extent to which the COVID-19 pandemic impacts our business, results of operations, financial condition and liquidity will depend on numerous evolving factors, known and unknown, that we cannot predict, including the duration and scope of the pandemic; government, business and individual actions that have been and continue to be taken in response to the pandemic; the impact of the pandemic on national and global economic activity; disruption of the financial and labor markets, including the possibility of a national or global economic recession or depression; the limitations on operations requiring employees to perform their duties in-person, such as our warehouse operations; the potential for shipping difficulties, including delayed deliveries to our buyers; and weakened consumer demand.
 Additionally, the increased number of employees who work remotely could introduce additional operational risk, such as an increased vulnerability to cyber-attacks, and harm productivity and collaboration.
-Our ability to return to normalized operations and the timing of such a return cannot be predicted at this time.
 In addition, the risks and uncertainties described elsewhere in this "Risk Factors" section may be heightened as a result of the impacts of the COVID-19 pandemic.
 At this time, we cannot reasonably estimate the full extent of impact of the COVID-19 pandemic on our business, operations and financial results.